LTV A-7P Corsair II: Vought A-7P/TA-7P

 The A-7P version acquired by Portugal were reconstructed and converted A-7A airframes powered by the Pratt & Whitney TF30-P-408 engine and equipped with A-7E/A-7D avionics.
 The initial 20 airframes for this conversion were chosen from 28 former-United States Navy airframes stored at AMARC, with the remaining 8 airframes being used for spare parts.

 Six TA-7P later bought were also former A-7A airframes converted to tandem, twin-seat aircraft for training and operational pilot conversion that had the same capabilities as the A-7P with the exception of the guns, which were replaced by an oxygen system.

 The airframes from both orders that were selected from AMARC already had between 2,331 and 4,523 flight hours before their conversion.

 The avionics of the P version included the AN/ASN-91B armament control and navigation system, which consisted primarily of the Navigation/Weapon Delivery Computer (NWDC), air data computer (ADC), Flight Data Computer (FDC), AN/AVQ head-up display (HUD), ASCU/JBOX armament pylon station control unit, projected map display system (PMDS), and was equipped with the AN/ASN-90 inertial navigation system, AN/ASN-190 navigation Doppler radar, and the AN/APQ-126 terrain-following radar.
 This version was equipped with two Colt Mk 12 cannon that originally were used by the USN's A-7A and was capable of using newer missiles and bombs due to its modern avionics and sensors.
 All aircraft retained their in-flight refueling systems, making the A-7 the first aircraft operated by the PoAF with this capability.

-These armament included the AIM-9 Sidewinder missile (P version) and in its last years of service the L version, BAP 100, M-117, Mk 20, Mk 82, Mk 83, Mk 84, BL755 bombs, Folding-Fin Aerial Rocket, CRV-7 rockets, AGM-65 Maverick (B and G versions).
+These armament included the AIM-9 Sidewinder missile (P version) and in its last years of service the L version, BAP 100, M117, Mk 20, Mk 82, Mk 83, Mk 84, BL755 bombs, Folding-Fin Aerial Rocket, CRV-7 rockets, AGM-65 Maverick (B and G versions).

 Between 1982 and 1989 the A-7 fleet was modernized with a hydraulic system upgrade, AN/ALR-46 radar warning receiver installation, IFF system implementation, and the installation of an Engine Condition Monitoring (ECM) system.
 In 1990 the HUD was further upgraded and received the CTVRDS recording system, the AN/ALR-46 was replaced by the SPS-1000 system, AN/ALE-40 Chaff and Flare dispenser system, and received the Improved Night Lights update and TA-7P were installed with Automatic Maneuvering Flaps (AMF).

 In 1991, the PoAF bought AN/ALQ-131 electronic countermeasure pods to equip the A-7P.
 Later in 1995 the fire control and navigation computer (OFP-2) received a major update.